 1) Releases its own reliability limit profile on the Interchange Transaction Tag, when the reliability event allows for the reloading of the transaction, without releasing the reliability limit of other Balancing Authorities and Transmission Service Providers;

-2) The current level on the Interchange Transaction Tag shall not be greater than the most limiting reliability limit.
-(Refer to the Rationale Section for narrative regarding the “current level.”)
+2) The Current Level on the Interchange Transaction Tag shall not be greater than the most limiting reliability limit.
+(Refer to the Rationale Section for narrative regarding the “Current leveL.”)

 WM4.
 Each Balancing Authority and Transmission Service Provider will have evidence that, when initiating a Curtailment, the Curtailment met each of the criteria described in WR4.
 Evidence may include, but is not limited to, production of the Interchange Transaction Tag(s) containing each of the characteristics specified in WR4.